How To Stop Pleasing Others And Stand Up For Yourself

 Or you yourself are wanting to manipulate the situation while also fearing the consequences, if you don’t bother doing so.

-Knowing this difference will help you in making better life choices for yourself.
+Knowing this difference will help you in making better bolder life choices for yourself.

-Once you notice yourself starting to feel resentful, angry, sad or frustrated directly after an interaction with someone, then ask yourself if you pleasing that person contributed to it.
+Once you notice yourself starting to feel resentful, angry, sad or frustrated directly after an interaction with someone.
+Ask yourself if you pleasing that person contributed to it.

-Did you once again just agree to do something for someone you didn’t want to do.
-Did you just go ahead and tell someone a lie just to make them feel better.
+Did you once again just agree to do something for someone you didn’t want to.
+Did you just go ahead and tell someone a lie, just to make them feel better.

 Often, for those who constantly please people, these habits are so ingrained they don’t even notice it any longer, along with the negative feelings they feel afterwards.